 Mike Mildbury’s recent comments on fighting in hockey again put the topic on the front-burner.

-“Much as I liked a good scrap in my day, [there are] too many issues here involving concussions, too many problems.
+“Much as I liked a good scrap in my day, too many issues here involving concussions, too many problems.
 The teams are going away from it.
 Let’s grow up and get rid of it” said the NBC Commentator.

 He is right.